SimonMonecke/lambdacd-mongodb/README.md

 2. Run `lein run`
 3. Let the pipeline run for a few times
 4. Stop LambdaCD by pressing strg-c in your terminal
-5. Restart LambdaCD bei running `lein run` again
+5. Restart LambdaCD by running `lein run` again
 6. The build history should still be there

 ## Configuration

 1. To use lambdacd-mongodb you have to create a map containing your MongoDB configuration.
    * The :col key specifies the collection which is used to store all builds from one pipeline.
 Do not use a collection for more than one pipeline!
-   * The :max-builds key is optional (default: 20) and definies how many inactive builds are loaded.
-Active builds are thrown away because you can not continue them.
+   * The :max-builds key is optional (default: 20) and definies how many inactive builds are restored.
    * The :ttl key is optional (default: 7) and definies how many days the builds should be stored
    * The :mark-running-steps-as is optional (default: :killed).
 If you set it to :failure all running steps will be marked with the status :failure.
-If set to :success, running steps will me marked as :success.
+If you set to :success, running steps will me marked as :success.
 Please be advised that configurating something other than :success, :failure or :killed will leave your pipeline in an undefined state.
    * The :persist-the-output-of-running-steps is optional (default: false).
 If you set it to true the state of the pipeline will be persisted if the output of any step is changed (-> many write operations).
 If you set it to false the state of the pipeline will only be persisted if the status of any step is changed (-> fewer write operations).
 2. Add the mongodb configuration map to the main configuration by using the key name :mongodb-cfg